-[†]The district's Course Review Committee, composed of school-based and district level representatives, will review and approve courses submitted by schools for inclusion in the school master schedule and submit it to the School Board of Sarasota County for approval.
+The district's Course Review Committee, composed of school-based and district level representatives, will review and approve courses submitted by schools for inclusion in the school master schedule and submit it to the School Board of Sarasota County for approval.
 Criteria for approval will be developed and applied to ensure that courses are part of a program of study that will enable students to complete a four-year (or three-year accelerated) graduation plan.
 Schools must submit courses to the district committee by Nov.
 1 of the school year prior to scheduled implementation.

-Plan 1C: Traditional Four-Year High School Program (2010-11)
+Plan 1C: Traditional Four-Year High School Program (2011-2012)

-Traditional Four -Year High School Program for High School Graduation for Students Entering High School 2010-2011

 SUBJECT CREDITS COMMENTS

 English 4

 Mathematics 4 Algebra 1 or a series of courses equivalent to Algebra 1 or higher and Geometry or a series of courses equivalent to Geometry are required.

-Science 3 Two must have lab components.
+Science 3 Two of the three credits must have lab component and one of the three credits must be Biology 1 or its equivalent

 World History 1

 American History 1

 Economics .5

 American Government .5

 Performing/Fine Arts 1

-НОРЕ 1
+HOPE 1

-Remainder of required credits will be Electives See credit requirement chart 10 (Traditional Schedule) Or 12 (Block Schedule) Or Any course approved by School Board of Sarasota County [†] that is appropriate for Gr.
-9 or above may fulfill an elective credit for graduation except study hall and other courses identified as noncredit (NC), Adult Basic Education, and GED preparation.
+Remainder of requirement credits will be Electives See credit requirement chart 10 (Traditional Schedule) Or 12 (Block Any course approved by School Board of Sarasota County that is appropriate for Gr.
+9 or above may fulfill an elective credit for graduation except study hall and other courses identified as noncredit (NC), Adult Basic

+At least one course must be an online course (SVA, FLVS, online Schedule) Or 8 Education, and GED preparation.

-8 (Oak Park)
+DE) (Oak Park)